jaimehrubiks/kodewolf/source/content/blog/how-does-dns-work.md

 description = "The DNS is the thing that allows humanity to use URL with words and not IPs, and this is how it works."
 +++

-If you have ever be curious about how the Internet is built, you might be familiar with the concept of DNS.
+If you have ever been curious about how the Internet is built, you might be familiar with the concept of DNS.
 This protocol is really important for people because it makes them remember **words** and not IP addresses to access a website, with what we call a **domain name** (kodewolf.com for example).
 And today we will see how DNS works.

+> Bite

 # Why is it called a "domain" name ?

 A bit of theory here.
-The term "domain" is well chosen because domain names have a pyramid organization.
+The term "domain" is well chosen because domain names have a pyramidal organization.
 Take this domain for example :

     www.example.com